NEW: Ex-U.S. official notes ISIS has yet to attack outside the Middle East

 ISIS is unlike other Islamist extremist groups in its primary focus not to find a country that can be its base of operations, but to create its own country.
 And the group has had ample success in that regard, given the vast reach already of what it calls the Islamic State.

-While it's been widely reviled internationally, ISIS has managed to attract some support among Muslims and drawn foreign fighters, like the masked man with an apparent British accent who took part in Foley's beheading, who some fear could soon carry out attacks back home.
+While it’s been widely reviled internationally, ISIS has managed to attract some support among Muslims and has drawn foreign fighters.

-Even without specific threats in the West, ISIS' track record in Syria and Iraq -- where it was known to massacre minorities, forcefully institute Sharia law and stage executions and stonings -- suggest it may be capable of anything.
-Cameron said the group poses a "greater and deeper" threat than Britain has ever known.
+Even without specific threats in the West, ISIS’ track record in Syria and Iraq – where it was known to massacre minorities, forcefully institute Sharia law and stage executions and stonings – suggest it may be capable of anything.

 “This is al Qaeda version 6.0,” Ryan Crocker, a former U.S. ambassador to Iraq and Syria, told CNN on Friday.
 “They are like nothing we have ever seen before.”